dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-02-09-optimize-for-explicitness.md

 My advice: prefer optimizing for explicitness and readability.

-There's a pandora box full of great opportunities that lead you from that point.
+There's a box full of great opportunities awaiting you from that point on.
 Opportunities for testability, better design, readability, and domain insights.

 Note: If we're in fact sending an email to ourselves, I'd go ahead and extract this method into `send_email_to_ourselves` and just pass a single email address.
 But this design decision became way more obvious because I made the previous intentions explicit in the first place.